Should I Incorporate My Business

 The first is the simplest to form, and that is a sole proprietorship.
 This is also known as freelancing or self-employed individuals.
 It generally consists of one owner who operates under maybe a trade name.
 Most states don’t require registration on this type, but check with your own state’s rules.
 You may be required to register the trade name.

 The second type of business organization is a corporation.
+So, do I really need to incorporate my business?
 The owners of a corporation are its stockholders, and some states may require that you have an attorney set it up.
 Profits or losses for a corporation are paid/handled at the corporation level.
 Stockholders may be paid as officer wages on a form W-2, or dividends.
 More on the Sub S later.

 The third type of organization is the partnership.
 Two or more individuals are required to operate as the partnership and are taxed personally on the entity’s profits.
 There are many more factors involved in operating as a partnership and will be covered further in this article.